 Problem in Compressing DVD to MKV/MP4 with MakeMKV and Handbrake

-I saw MakeMKV’s option to backup DVD to MKV and it keeps all the audio and subtitle tracks, but doesn’t compress anything as it is in MPEG2, the same as VOB.
-And the output is usually 6 GB while the physical DVDs is only about 7.5 GB.
-I want to compress DVD to MP4 H264 or even better codec H265 to save space, without losing quality, and I want more than one audio tracks!
+I saw MakeMKV’s option to backup DVD to MKV and it keeps all the audio and subtitle tracks but doesn’t compress anything as it is in MPEG2, the same as VOB.
+And the output is usually 6 GB while the physical DVDs are only about 7.5 GB.
+I want to compress DVD to MP4 H264 or even better codec H265 to save space, without losing quality, and I want more than one audio track!

 Image already added